Managing Diabetes During Sick Days

 Why do I need a sick day plan?

 - Check your blood sugar more often than usual.
-If you have type 2 diabetes, check your blood sugar levels at least 4 times each day.
-If you have type 1 diabetes, check your blood sugar every 4 hours.
+Use a glucose test machine to check a drop of blood.
+If you have type 2 diabetes, check at least 4 times each day.
+If you have type 1 diabetes, check every 4 hours.
+Your provider may recommend a continuous glucose monitor (CGM).
+A CGM is a device that is worn at all times.
+The CGM checks your blood sugar every 5 minutes.
+It sends results to an electronic device such as a smart phone.

-- Check your urine or blood for ketones.
-Ask your caregiver which type of ketone testing is best for you.
+- Check your urine or blood for ketones if you use insulin and as directed.
+Ask your provider which type of ketone test is best for you.
 Ketone urine test kits are sold in pharmacies and some stores.
 You can also buy a meter to check the amount of ketones in your blood.
-To check for ketones, follow the instructions that come with the ketone test kit or meter.
-Ask when and how often to check ketones.
+Ask when and how often to check for ketones.

 - Follow your usual meal plan as closely as possible.
-If you cannot follow your meal plan, eat other foods that are easy for your body to digest.
-If you are eating less food than normal or cannot eat any foods, drink liquids with calories in them.
+If you cannot follow your meal plan, eat foods that are easy to digest.
+If you eat less than usual or cannot eat, drink liquids with calories.
+Keep non-diet drinks and foods at home to prepare for sick days.
+Examples include fruit juice, pudding, and macaroni.

 - Liquids: